Last updated on 2026-04-01

 Graduates of the Pharmacy Technician program can pursue a variety of career opportunities in Canada, including:

-• Hospital Pharmacy Technician: Support hospital pharmacists in preparing and distributing medications to patients within a healthcare setting.
+- Hospital Pharmacy Technician: Support hospital pharmacists in preparing and distributing medications to patients in a clinical setting.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.